mmbman/Katagiri/bendowa-notes.md

 >
 > MD: Only buddhas transmit it to buddhas without veering off; self-fulfilling samadhi is its standard.

-- *Jijuyu zanmai* (自受用三昧) – *jijuyu* samadhi, “the *samādhi* of receiving and using the self” or “self-fulfilling samadhi” – is discussed particularly at:
+- *Jijuyu zanmai* (自受用三昧) – *jijuyu* samadhi, “the *samādhi* of receiving and using the self” or “self-fulfilling samadhi” – is discussed particularly in:
     - [“*Bendōwa*: Dōgen’s Questions & Answers – Talk 1” at 48:44](1987-03-11-Bendowa-Talk-1#4844) - as “wow” or “self-joyfulness.”
     - [“*Bendōwa*: Dōgen’s Questions & Answers – Talk 3” at 33:16](1987-03-13-Bendowa-Talk-3#3316) - referring specifically to these first lines.
     - [“*Bendōwa*: Dōgen’s Questions & Answers – Talk 3” at 1:01:51](1987-03-13-Bendowa-Talk-3#10151) - specific question on why it’s referred to as “self-enjoyment samadhi,” noting that the translation is difficult and it’s not exactly “joy.”